BluePixelDev/BluePixelDev/README.md

 **About Me**
-- 💻I'am a unity developer
+- 💻 A unity game dev
-- 🎮 I'am currently working on game, *Re-Take*
+- 🎮 Currently working on game
-- 🏫 Student in an IT school
+- 🏫 Student

-- ⌨ I can work in Java, C#, Javascript, nodeJS.
+- ⌨ I can work in Java, C#, Javascript.
 - ⚡ Fun fact: Canonically a blue pixel

 >*Some school projects will be in my repositories*